What is Medical Laboratory Science?

 Blood Banking (Immunohematology)

-Compatible blood products are identified for patients needing transfusion of blood, platelets or plasma.
+Compatible blood products are identified for patients needing blood, platelets or plasma.

 Clinical Chemistry

-Blood serum, plasma and body fluids are analyzed using complex instrumentation for metabolites such as cholesterol, glucose, and electrolytes.
+Blood serum, plasma and body fluids are analyzed for metabolites such as cholesterol, glucose, and electrolytes.

 Hematology

-Whole blood and body fluids are analyzed using complex instrumentation and examined microscopically for abnormal cells and diseases of the blood.
+Whole blood and fluids are analyzed and examined for abnormal cells and diseases of the blood.

 What is the Montana Medical Lab Science Program?

-The Montana Medical Laboratory Science (MMLS) Professional program was developed in 2008 as the result of Workforce Development funds becoming available through the Montana State Legislature.
-In addition to the grant from the state, many Montana hospitals also contributed money, equipment, and time to help make the program possible.
-The program has helped to alleviate the critical need for medical laboratory scientists in the state of Montana, especially in rural communities.
+The Montana Medical Laboratory Science (MMLS) Professional program was established in 2008 by the Montana State Legislature.
+The program has helped alleviate the critical need for medical lab scientists in the state, especially in rural communities.
 The program accepts students from MSU, University of Montana, and Montana State University-Billings.
-The program is also accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
+We are accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).

 • The program accepts 19 students each year.

-• The program requires tuition and lab fees and students receive 37 credits over three semesters.
+• Students complete 37 credits over three semesters.

-• Students participate in a two week rural rotation near the end of their clinical training.
+• Students participate in a two-week rural rotation near the end of their training.

-• Students can complete their education and training in four years, becoming eligible to sit for a national certification exam.
-Once certified, students can become licensed Medical Laboratory Scientists and work in clinical laboratories throughout Montana.
+• Students can complete their training in four years, becoming eligible to sit for a national certification exam.
+Once certified, students can become licensed Medical Laboratory Scientists and work in laboratories throughout Montana.

 • Our students score 30-40 points above the average for University Based Programs on the ASCP Board of Certification (B.O.C) exam.